 - Take particular care positioning the tube opposite its connector so as not to risk damaging the threads.
-A carefully aligned connector can be fitted easily by hand without much force being required. - Depending on the case, connect an adapter (reducer) 1/4"- 3/8" or 1/2"- 5/8". - Remove the plugs from the pipes and the refrigeration connections. - Warning!
-Avoid positioning the Gas pipe in front of the pump. - Comply with the indicated tightening torques (see figure 19).
+A carefully aligned connector can be fitted easily by hand without much force being required. - Comply with the indicated tightening torques.

-figure 20 - Refrigerant connections check
+figure 19 - Refrigerant connections check